RuterNo/adt-doc/docs/operational-api.md

 **Search Parameters**

 - `query`: General-purpose search string.
-May be used to find journeys via various identifiers such as _line id_, _vehicle journey id_, _service journey id_ and _dated service journey id_.
+May be used to find journeys via various identifiers such as _vehicle journey id_, _service journey id_ and _dated service journey id_.
+- `stopPointId`: Filters journeys by stop point identifier.
+Accepts various stop point identifiers such as NSR:Quay IDs (e.g., "NSR:Quay:109233") and returns journeys that serve the specified stop point, including details like stop name (e.g., "Nationaltheatret"), public code, and related stop area references.
+- `vehicleTask`: Filters journeys by vehicle task identifier.
+Accepts a numeric vehicle task ID (e.g., "1702") to return journeys associated with the specified vehicle task.
+- `vehicleId`: If provided, only journeys assigned to the specified vehicle will be returned.'
+- `line`: Filters journeys by line identifier.
+Accepts a line number or code (e.g., "70") and returns journeys operating on that line, including details like line reference ("RUT:Line:70"), public code, and transport mode information.
 - `lat` and `lon`: Location parameters.
 May be used to find journeys starting from nearby stop points.
 - `direction`: Direction of the journey.
 May be used to find journeys in a specific direction.
 - `fromDateTime` and `toDateTime`: Timestamps for narrowing service window of matched journeys.
 If not provided,